 Rural Experiences for Health Professions Students.
 A 4-week summer program.

 The Rural Experiences for Health Professions Students (REHPS) summer program is designed to bring health professions graduates back to rural South Dakota for rewarding careers.
-Students, selected in a competitive process, are enrolled in one of the following programs at DWU, MMC, PC, SDSU or USD: bachelor of nursing, clinical psychology, family nurse practitioner, medical doctor, medical laboratory science, occupational therapy, physical therapy, physician assistant, pharmacy, and social work.
-After selection, students are placed in interprofessional pairs in a communities with a critical access hospital and a population under 13,000 people.
+Students, selected in a competitive process, are enrolled in one of the following programs at DWU, MMC, PC, SDSU or USD: Bachelor of Nursing, clinical psychology, family nurse practitioner, medical doctor, medical laboratory science, occupational therapy, physical therapy, physician assistant, pharmacy, and social work.
+After selection, students are placed in interprofessional pairs in a community with a critical access hospital and a population under 15,000 people.

-REHPS receives funding from the Office of Rural Health/South Dakota Department of Health and is managed by the Southeast SD Rural Area Health Education Center.
+REHPS receives funding from the Office of Rural Health/South Dakota Department of Health and is managed by the Southeast SD Area Health Education Center.